tyvancheng/tyvancheng/README.md

 I'm Tyvan, thanks for visiting my Github!

 Software engineering revealed a world filled with limitless opportunities.
 My curiousity and knack for problem solving naturally drew me to this field.
 Reach out!
 I'd love to be a part of your innovative solution.
-The world is your oyster, let's dive in together.

 - 🔭 I’m currently working on [LockedIn](https://github.com/tyvancheng/LinkedIn-Clone)!
 A LinkedIn clone built with Rails and React.
 - 👯 I’m looking to collaborate on your next big idea!